When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 - Minimize strong smells and allergens.
 Consider using a calming scent like lavender or eucalyptus, and keep your space clean to reduce dust and allergens that may interfere with breathing or comfort.

-If you find yourself lying awake for more than 20 minutes—whether at bedtime or after waking up in the middle of the night—it’s often best to get out of bed.
+If you find yourself lying awake for more than 20 minutes — whether at bedtime or after waking up in the middle of the night — it’s often best to get out of bed.
 While it might seem counterintuitive, staying in bed and stressing about falling asleep can actually train your brain to associate your bed with wakefulness and frustration rather than rest.

 Instead, go to another room or a quiet corner and try a calming activity like reading a book, deep breathing exercises, or gentle stretching.
 Avoid screens and bright lights, as these can interfere with your body’s natural sleep-wake cycle.
 Once you start to feel drowsy again, return to bed and try to fall asleep.

-This approach, known as stimulus control, is a behavioral sleep strategy that helps reinforce the connection between your bed and sleeping—not tossing, turning, or worrying.
+This approach, known as stimulus control, is a behavioral sleep strategy that helps reinforce the connection between your bed and sleeping — not tossing, turning, or worrying.
 Over time, this habit can support more consistent, restful sleep.

 Frequently Asked Questions

-How long should it take to fall asleep?
+How long does it take to fall asleep?

 Sleep latency refers to the amount of time it takes to fall asleep.
-A healthy sleep latency period typically ranges from

-15 to 20 minutes.
+A healthy sleep latency period typically ranges from 15 to 20 minutes.

 This period does not include pre-sleep bedtime habits such as showering, brushing your teeth, or meditating, but rather the time spent trying to sleep once you are in bed.